hashicorp/terraform-website/content/source/docs/enterprise/admin/resources.html.md

 ### Resetting Two-Factor Authentication

-If a user has lost access to their Terraform Enterprise 2FA device, a site admin can disable the configured 2FA and allow the user to log in using only their username and password or perform a standard password reset.
+If a user has lost access to their 2FA device, a site admin can disable the configured 2FA and allow the user to log in using only their username and password or perform a standard password reset.
 If the user has active 2FA, a button labeled **Disable 2FA** will appear to the left of the admin promotion button.

 Be sure that the user's identity and the validity of their request have been verified according to appropriate security procedures before disabling their configured 2FA.